Palazzina Appiani: The Project by Giovanni Antolini

 Napoleon's project was initially entrusted to Giovanni Antolini in 1801.
 The original plan provided a large circular-based open space, 570 meters in diameter, broken by two wide crossings for carriages and with a navigable canal linked to the main canal network that ran around the city's inner boundary.
 This project was then rejected by the French government because it was too expensive and therefore abandoned.
 These initial plans provided an inspiration for the actual final project.

 The Project by Luigi Canonica

 Antolini's initial project was redesigned by Luigi Canonica, one of the main exponents of the Italian Neoclassical movement.
 In 1797 Canonica replaced Piermarini, his former teacher, in the role of national architect of the Cisalpine Republic, which was instituted by Napoleon Bonaparte during the end of the 18th century.

-Antolini's wooden amphitheater project was the started point for Luigi Canonica who decided to scale back the project to include just the Sforza Castle, placing a large open square in front of it, which echoes Antolini's in its curved lines and shapes.
+Antolini's wooden amphitheater project was the starting point for Luigi Canonica who decided to scale back the project to include just the Sforza Castle, placing a large open square in front of it, which echoes Antolini's in its curved lines and shapes.
 While the open space behind the castle remained substantially unchanged, the Arch of Peace, which stands on the other side, was designed by the marquis Luigi Cagnola in 1806.